WinterFe/Audio-Device-Toggle/README.md

 View the [Releases](https://github.com/WinterFe/Audio-Device-Toggle/releases) page to download ZIP.
 - Unzip program in whatever folder you want.
 - Open `config.json` and edit it to your system.
 Example config below
-- Open the `VRAudioToggle` shortcut in the folder, and it should swap your default audio devices.
+- Run the install file
+- You can now open the `VRCAudioToggle` shortcut and the program will work :)

 ```JSON